all-of-us/workbench-terraform-modules/README.md

 In other words, the primary focus of the module is the Reporting system, but it may be convenient to add reporting-specific artifacts that might otherwise be concerned with Monitoring or other auxiliary services.

+### Monitoring
+We use Terraform to manage metrics descriptor, logs-based Metrics, alert policies, and dashboards.
+To add a new one:
+* Reporting-specific metrics
+* Notifications on the system
+* Reporting-specific logs, specific logs
+* Data blocks for views (maybe)

+In other words, the primary focus of the module is the Reporting system, but it may be convenient to add reporting-specific artifacts that might otherwise be concerned with Monitoring or other auxiliary services.